nothke/dont-be-afraid-of-pointers/pointers.md

 ---
-@import-theme 'nothke'
 marp: true
-theme: nothke
+class: invert
+paginate: true

 ---

-# Don't be afraid of pointers
+# Don't Be Afraid of Pointers

+---

 ## Intro
-- I got many questions from people about pointers.
-Seems like
+- realized many people don't understand pointers
-- What is a pointer?
-A pointer is an adress
+- this talk is going to have A LOT of simplifications

 ***

-## What is memory
+## What is memory?
 - a strip of zeroes and ones
 ```
 000000000111110101010101111111111011...
 ```
 ***

+## What is memory?
 - memory is split by 8 bits into bytes

 ```